 1. The Supreme Court

-If you are looking for the man, or body of men, which holds the summum imperium in the present-day American system, then it isn’t hard to find.
+If you are looking for the man, or body of men, which holds the imperium maium in the present-day United States, then it isn’t hard to find.
 The Supreme Court is in charge.
-The law here is whatever the Court says it is.
+The law in America is whatever the Court says it is.

 This is why when Justice William J. Brennan, probably the most influential liberal to ever sit on the Court, quizzed his new clerks on what the most important rule in constitutional law was, he bemusedly listened to their speculations that it might be the separation of powers, or the freedom of speech, before revealing the real answer, the Rule of Five.
 “If I get five votes,” he said, “I can do anything.”